 The New Year holiday is a natural time for reflection.
 People take personal inventory of successes they’ve had throughout the year and areas needing improvement.
 The annual resolution, that usually lasts under 30 days, is alive and well!
 For people struggling with substance abuse issues, this time of year can be one more holiday ruined by their ruse, subsequent behavior and negative consequences.
 They too, can identity a resolution to quit drinking or not to use drugs, but rarely is it achieved without proper clinical diagnosis, professional treatment and ongoing family and community support.

-Through the years, I have heard many clients recalling their holiday memories.
+Through the years, I have heard many Patients recalling their holiday memories.
 At times, this can be very painful to recall, especially if there was excessive use of alcohol and drugs in the home.
 Various abuse, child protective services and law enforcement may be included in those past holidays.
-We, at ShareHouse, have had clients request to stay back at the treatment facility to avoid a repeat of those incidents.
+We, at ShareHouse, have had Patients request to stay back at the treatment facility to avoid a repeat of those incidents.

 Additionally, untreated mental health symptoms can increase over the holiday in part due to stress, the stress of producing that “made for TV holiday.”
 Self-medicating with drugs, alcohol, food, sex and other risky behaviors can greatly increase family conflict/holiday conflict.